 Your spouse can contest the divorce based on your ground if he/she does not agree with it, so it is advisable to secure the counsel of an experienced attorney.

-Consult with an Experienced Attorney at Hembree Bell Law Firm, PLLC
+Consult with an Experienced Attorneys at Hembree Bell Law Firm, PLLC

 While determining which fault-based ground you would like to pursue when filing for divorce can be easy, proving your spouse’s misconduct can prove to be just the opposite.
 You will want to hire a reputable lawyer to help represent you in a fault-based divorce, especially if your spouse decides to contest the divorce.